Concealment of Birth (NSW)

 - The child died during, before or after birth.

-Concealment of Birth is a Table 1 offence and is to be dealt with by the Local Court, unless you or the prosecution elect for the matter to be heard in the District Court on indictment.
-The summary disposal of these offences in the Local Court carries a maximum penalty of two years imprisonment.
+Concealment of Birth is a Table 1 offence and is to be dealt with by the Local Court, unless the defence or the prosecution elects for the matter to be heard in the District Court on indictment.

 When this offence is dealt with summarily a maximum penalty of two years imprisonment applies.